-Responsible: Dr.-Ing.
-Christof-Bernhard Gromke

-Organisation: KIT Department of Civil Engineering, Geo and Environmental Sciences
+Responsible:Dr.-Ing.
+Christof-Bernhard GromkeOrganisation:KIT Department of Civil Engineering, Geo and Environmental SciencesPart of:M-BGU-105504 - Fluid Mechanics and Turbulence oral exam, appr.

-Type Oral examination Credits 3 Grading scale Grade to a third Recurrence Each term 1 terms 1 oral exam, appr.
 30 min.

-Events WT 22/23 WT 22/23 6221905 Building and Environmental Aerodynamics 2 SWS Lecture / Practice (/ Exams WT 22/23 8244111060 4111060 Building and Environmental Aerodynamics ST 2023 8244111060 Building and Environmental Aerodyn Gromke

-Legend: ☐ Online, ∮∮∮ Blended (On-Site/Online), ♥ On-Site, x Cancelled
+Events WT 23/24 6221905 Building and Environmental Aerodynamics 2 SWS Lecture / Practice (/ Gromke Exams WT 23/24 8244111060 Building and Environmental Aerodyn amics Gromke Legend: 🖥 Online.
+S Blended (On-Site/Online). • On-Site, × Cancelled

-Building and Environmental Aerodynamics

-Lecture / Practice (VÜ) On-Site
+Building and Environmental Aerodynamics 6221905, WS 23/24, 2 SWS, Language: English, Open in study portal Lecture / Practice (VÜ) On-Site

 The fundamentals of natural wind and its interaction with the built and natural environment are addressed in Building and Environmental Aerodynamics.
-Focus is on structural loads induced by wind, wind-induced vibrations of buildings and structures, and on flow phenomena in the natural and built environment, like wind shelter, cold air drainage and ventilation, urban air quality, and wind comfort.
+Focus is on structural loads induced by wind, wind-induced vibrations of buildings and structures, and on flow phenomena in the natural and built environment, like wind shelter, cold air drainage and ventilation, urban air guality, and wind comfort.

-Registration in ILIAS is open till 01.11.2022.
+Registration in ILIAS is open till 15.11.2023.
 However, for planning purposes please register as soon as possible.

-7.15 Course: Climate Modeling & Dynamics with ICON [T-PHYS-108928]
+7.15 Course: Climate Modeling & Dynamics with ICON [T-PHYS-111412]